-Diagnosis In both experiments and in both types of trials, the accuracy of diagnoses given at the end of each trial was quite high (around 95%).
-This suggests that also in inconsistent trials, participants were able to solve the task easily.
+Diagnosis.
+In both experiments and in both types of trials, the accuracy of diagnoses given at the end of each trial was high (around 95%).
+This suggests that also in incoherent trials participants were able to solve the task easily.

-Probe Reaction Task The fastest responses in the probe task occurred for explanations that were relevant given the symptoms observed up to then.
-Rejected explanations were responded to slower than relevant explanations, but faster than irrelevant explanations.
-This basic pattern was found in consistent trials in both experiments, as well as in the inconsistent trials in the second experiment (see Figure 3).
-However, consistent and inconsistent trials differed in the courses of activation over time.
-In consistent trials, reaction times decreased with increasing number of symptoms.
-In inconsistent trials, this decrease was less visible, as integrating the information was more difficult than in consistent trials.
-Nevertheless, the fast responses to relevant explanations show that participants managed to integrate the symptoms properly.
+Probe reaction task.
+In both types of trials, the fastest probe responses occurred for compatible explanations.
+Rejected explanations were responded to slower than compatible explanations, but faster than incompatible explanations (see Figure 3.3; see also Chapter 2 of this thesis for a more elaborate analysis of the behavioural data from the experiments).
+Coherent and incoherent trials differed in the course of activation over time.
+In coherent trials, reaction times decreased with an increasing number of symptoms, with the highest decrease for compatible explanations.
+In incoherent trials, this decrease was less visible, possibly because integrating the information was more difficult than in coherent trials.
+Nevertheless, the fast responses to compatible explanations suggest that, also in incoherent trials, participants managed to integrate the symptoms correctly.